Youth Leaders Guide

 The 841 bus going towards Uttoxeter, can be caught from the Shrewsbury Arms Pub, a short walk from the station, and will take you to the showground

 Most of our team and delegates will be camping together at Staffordshire Showground, either in caravans or tents.
-Delegates are very welcome to stay in hotels, hostels, Airbnb's and travel to the showground each day.
+Delegates are very welcome to stay in hotels, hostels, Airbnb's and travel to the showground each day at their own expense.

 Camping Zones